rpy2/rpy2/doc/source/rinterface.rst

 using the attribute :attr:`__sexp__` (a Python `capsule`).
-Behind the scene, that C structure is a singleton: given an R object, it is created with the first Python object exposing it and a counter is increased (and decreased) as other Python object expose it as well (and those objects are eventually garbage collected).
+Behind the scene, that C structure is a singleton: given an R object, it is created with the first Python object exposing it and a counter is increased (and decreased) as other Python objects expose it as well (and those objects are eventually garbage collected).

 The tracking of the capsule itself is what is protects the